pothi/wp-nginx-deb/README.md

 ## Compatibility

-Tested with Nginx version 1.2.x in Debian 7.x
+Tested in Debian 8+ and Ubuntu 16.04+

-For CentOS 7, please look at the [CentOS Nginx WP repo](https://github.com/pothi/WordPress-Nginx-CentOS "WordPress-Nginx configuration for CentOS 7").

-For Ubuntu 14.04, please look at the [Ubuntu Nginx WP repo](https://github.com/pothi/WordPress-Nginx "WordPress-Nginx conf for Ubuntu 14.04).

 ## How to Install